 • People leadership: hiring, performance and culture for a small trusted team

-Vendor management at this level is not procurement.
-It is reputation management.
+Vendor management at this level is reputation management.

 When to hire a Family Office Director / Manager

-We advise you to hire family office director when complexity, risk and reputational exposure can no longer be managed through informal coordination.
-A strong Director protects the principal’s time by preventing issues upstream, not by reacting late.
+Hire when complexity, risk and reputational exposure can no longer be managed through informal coordination.

 • You have multiple entities, multiple advisers, and more than one residence